EsproxOS/Libre2000/README.md

 on a more mature build system.

 This Operating System has following purpose:-
-* Evolve Reactos faster with technologies from LibreXP
+* Evolve Reactos faster with technologies from Libre2000
 * Implement Early Version of NEOS NT Like Kernel on ROS